IO Serializers and Deserializers¶

 specified format when reading or writing.
 These methods accept either a record

-intent, or a type
+by in intent, or a type.

 proc fileWriter.withSerializer(type serializerType) :